-^{} Dollar figures are in millions.
+Dollar figures are in millions.

-Of this amount, an estimated \$8.7 million is anticipated to be covered from the parent resources of new aid recipients as part of UC's planned expansion of California resident enrollment.
+Of this amount, an estimated \$3.8 million is anticipated to be covered from the parent resources of new aid recipients as part of UC's planned expansion of California resident enrollment.
 The expected parent contribution of current aid recipients is expected to remain unchanged.

-Funding from Cal Grants is expected to increase by about 4.5% due to projected increase in resident enrollment as well as the assumption built into this report about changes to Tuition and the Student Services Fee mentioned above.
-Funding from Pell Grants is expected to increase by 3.7% due to both the enrollment increase and an estimated 2% increase in the maximum Pell Grant.
+Funding from Cal Grants is expected to increase by about 3.5% due to projected increase in resident enrollment as well as the assumption built into this report about changes to Tuition and the Student Services Fee mentioned above.
+Funding from Pell Grants is expected to increase by 2.7% due to both the enrollment increase and an estimated 2% increase in the maximum Pell Grant.

 The Middle Class Scholarship Program is a relatively new source of gift aid from the State.
-The program began in 2014-15 and will be fully phased in as of 2017-18.
-At that point, the program will provide awards of up to 40 percent of systemwide tuition and fees to students who typically do not receive gift aid from other sources.
-The program provided \$9.3 million to UC need-based aid recipients and \$10.2 million to UC students overall in 2015-16.
-Preliminary information available for 2016-17 indicates that rates of participation in the Middle Class Scholarship Program have grown more than originally projected.
+The program began in 2014-15 and has been fully phased in as of 2017-18.
+The program provides awards of up to 40 percent of systemwide tuition and fees to students who typically do not receive gift aid from other sources.
+The program provided \$9.1 million to UC need-based aid recipients and \$17.7 million to UC students overall in 2016-17.